sploitec/srecon/README.md

 The tool requires several external utilities that should be installed on your system:

-- `subfinder` - for subdomain enumeration
+- `subfinder` - for passive subdomain enumeration
-- `host` - for DNS resolution
+- `dnsx` - for active subdomain enumeration and DNS resolution
 - `nmap` - for port scanning
 - `nuclei` - for vulnerability scanning (optional)